hzhu007/ucr-cs100/textbook/assignment-help/function-pointer/README.md

 ```
 void lengthyOperation(string input, void (*callback)(string status)) {
   // do a lengthy task here
-  // and end up with a status, suppose it is "finsihed" in this case
+  // and end up with a status, suppose it is "finished" in this case
-  string status = "finsihed"
+  string status = "finished"
   callback(status);
 }